itsymbal/CarND/writeup_template.md

 ###3.
 Suggest possible improvements to your pipeline

-o A possible improvement would be to use color information from the image (white or yellow lanes color for example) o Another potential improvement could be to give more weight to lane markings which are close then those which are far o Identify non-painted markers using image detection and classification.
-Calculate center of base of cones, barrels etc. Use those points to plot line. o Improve region of interest mask to remove some of the space between the lane markings from previous image. o Carry information forward from one image to next. o Keep and use an average of markings from several frames.
+- A possible improvement would be to use color information from the image (white or yellow lanes color for example)
+- Another potential improvement could be to give more weight to lane markings which are close then those which are far
+- Identify non-painted markers using image detection and classification.
+Calculate center of base of cones, barrels etc. Use those points to plot line.
+- Improve region of interest mask to remove some of the space between the lane markings from previous image.
+- Carry information forward from one image to next.
+- Keep and use an average of markings from several frames.